ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ____________________________________________________________________________________________________________

-# WinAmp Integration Commands / Ability To Operate On Song Currently Being Listened To
+# WinAmp Integration Commands:

+These commands allows us to operate on "the song we are currently listening to" rather than a specific file or playlist.

 ### [get-lyrics-for-currently-playing-song ](../BAT-and-UTIL-files-1/get-lyrics-for-currently-playing-song.bat)